zeffy/dnscrypt-blocking-additions/README.md

 --------- | -----------
 `activation.txt` | License validation hosts for various software.
 `anticheat.txt` | Hosts related to various video game anti-cheat software.
-`miscellaneous.txt` | Other hosts that doesn't fit into either of the above files.
+`miscellaneous.txt` | Other hosts that don't fit into either of the above files.

 ## Files in the `contrib` folder